 From experiencing a multimedia interactive theater piece to challenging some of the best Ryu’s in the country, New York City’s got the competitive scene, the artistic scene, and everything in between covered.

-In the spring, some of the best fighting game players in the northeast gather at the NYU Game Center for Spring Fighter, a unique event that combines high level tournament play with high level discourse about fighting games.
-Each year we invite a player, designer, and/or community organizer to come speak at the tournament about their experiences, play-styles, and thoughts on the games, past speakers include Seth Killian, Daigo Umehara, and Alex Valle.
+In the spring, some of the best fighting game players in the northeast gather at the NYU Game Center for Spring Fighter, a unique event that combines high-level tournament play with high-level discourse about fighting games.
+Each year we invite a player, designer, and/or a community organizer to come speak at the tournament about their experiences, play-styles, and thoughts on the games, past speakers include Seth Killian, Daigo Umehara, and Ricky Ortiz.
 The talks are paired with tournaments in Street Fighter, Ultimate Marvel vs Capcom, BlazBlue, Super Smash Melee, and more.
 Spring Fighter is only one of the many tournaments that go on around the city, including huge majors like Zenith to daily play at places like Next Level.

 No one is doing more interesting exhibition work than Babycastles.
-The small group of curators, designers, and artists opened its first permanent gallery space in 2014, and regularly holds exhibitions of games that have ranged from the Muslim experience to PC games re-made with full body, physical controllers.
+The small group of curators, designers, and artists opened its first permanent gallery space in 2014, and regularly holds exhibitions of games that have ranged from the Muslim experience to PC games remade with full body, physical controllers.
 The seminal Brooklyn DIY music venue Death by Audio was home to “Deathmatch by Audio Arcade” a collection of local multiplayer games in self-built arcade cabinets, including MFA game, Field-1.
 The Deathmatch by Audio Arcade has gone on to win awards and be featured in a Smithsonian Museum of American Art show on indie arcades.
+Finally, the Museum of the Moving Image is home to a collection of arcade cabinets and regularly curates exhibitions of digital games.

-One of North America’s largest Global Game Jam site is here at the NYU Game Center.
-In 2014, about 400 jammers created around fifty games in the forty-eight hour jam.
-The Global Game Jam connects designers from all over the northeast with students here at the Game Center, for 2 days of manic game design.
-The NYU Game Center’s location has led to some successful projects coming out of NYC, including Itay Keren’s “Mushroom 11” and Nina Freeman’s “How do you do it?“.
+One of North America’s largest Global Game Jam sites is here at the NYU Game Center.
+In 2014, about 400 jammers created around fifty games in the forty-eight-hour jam.
+The Global Game Jam connects designers from all over the northeast with students here at the Game Center, for 2 days of non-stop game design.
+The NYU Game Center’s location has led to some successful projects coming out of NYC, including Itay Keren’s “Mushroom 11” (which went on to win an Apple Design Award) and Nina Freeman’s “How do you do it?“.
 The Global Game Jam is just one game making event among a sea of jams, co-working spaces, and design competitions.
 There’s always somewhere to make a game in New York.

-Post-graduation, alumni of the Game Center have remained in the city to work at all kinds of places from AAA studios like Avalanche to mobile and social game studios like Arkadium.
-Students have also found success working as game designers in companies expanding their interactive offerings like Buzzfeed and Scholastic.
+Post-graduation, many Game Center alumni have remained in the city to put their skills to work as designers, developers, educators, critics, curators, and more.
+Our graduates are making games with all sorts of companies, from AAA studios like Avalanche, to mobile and social game studios like Arkadium, to VR studios like Viacom NEXT.
+Students have also found success working as game designers in companies expanding their interactive offerings like Buzzfeed and Scholastic as well as in museums such as the American Museum of Natural History.
 As a major cultural hub for performance, media, and arts, our students are creating new markets and opportunities for game making.